 What is the definition of performing arts?

-Performing arts are live shows like music, dance, and theater.
-They use the body, voice, and instruments to share art and connect with audiences.
+The performing arts encompass live shows such as music, dance, and theater.
+They utilize the body, voice, and instruments to convey art and connect with their audiences.

 What are the different types of performing arts?

-Performing arts include music, dance, and theater.
+The performing arts encompass music, dance, and theater.
 There’s also poetry, storytelling, and performance art.

 Why are performing arts important in society?

-They spark important talks and can lead to change.
+They spark crucial talks and can lead to change.
 They help us express ourselves and share cultural moments.

-What are the benefits of participating in performing arts?
+What are the benefits of participating in the performing arts?

 They boost creativity and confidence.
 They also help us grow and enrich our culture.

-How can I get started in performing arts?
+How can I get started in the performing arts?

 Start by finding what you love and what you’re good at.
 Look for classes and online resources to get involved.